D3nnisAIG/Nixwud-Enterprise-Homelab-offense-and-defense/README.md

 - Do not share files between the host and the VMs unless necessary.
 ## Conclusion
 With this setup, I can safely analyze malware without the risk of infecting my host device.
 VirtualBox, Windows 10 with FlareVM, and REMnux provide a robust environment for thorough malware analysis.
-Feel free to check out the repository for detailed analysis and findings: [GitHub Repository]([URL])